 This solar tiny house was made possible thanks to Laura Cina, Joel Cina, Chris Burrington, Timothy Pendergast, Larissa Starr Maranell, Andrew Steven Richardson, The Chuba Company and Applied Energy Innovations.

-I encourage you to enjoy the rest of the home below:
+Please enjoy the rest of this tiny home below:

 Below are the SIP panels going up which already come super insulated.
 What a great way to build a house, right?
 You just got to have some help!

 Again, the SIP panels going up thanks to the help of three people.

 They used a forklift to get the SIP roof panels on.